AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/training_module_guide.rst

 .. _Generalized dice Loss from MONAI: https://docs.monai.io/en/stable/losses.html#generalizeddiceloss
 .. _Dice-CE Loss from MONAI: https://docs.monai.io/en/stable/losses.html#diceceloss
 .. _Tversky Loss from MONAI: https://docs.monai.io/en/stable/losses.html#tverskyloss
+.. _Binary cross entropy (BCE) loss from PyTorch:
+.. _BCE loss with logits from PyTorch:

 Once you are ready, press the Start button to begin training.
 The module will automatically load your dataset, perform data augmentation if you chose to, select a CUDA device if one is present, and train the model.